 The most important feature when choosing a machine is the slots pay table.
-The name of the slot is not important; it?s the pay table that should determine whether you play a certain machine.
+Seriously, the name of the slot is not important!
+It’s the pay table that should determine whether you play a certain machine.
 Ignore the top jackpot and concentrate on the numbers in the middle of the board.
 Going for a huge jackpot is tempting, but that jackpot can be costly.

 Alan Krigman, the mathematician and gambling expert, explains it this way: